core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ~~~~~~~~~~~~~~~~~
 {: #fig-edhoc-opt-2 title="Example of CoAP message with EDHOC and OSCORE combined" artwork-align="center"}

-# Conversion from OSCORE to EDHOC Identifiers # {#conversion}
+# Use of EDHOC Connection Identifiers with OSCORE # {#use-of-ids}

-{{Section A.1 of I-D.ietf-lake-edhoc}} defines how an EDHOC connection identifier is converted to an OSCORE Sender/Recipient ID.
+{{Section 3.3.3 of I-D.ietf-lake-edhoc}} defines the straightforward mapping from an EDHOC connection identifier to an OSCORE Sender/Recipient ID.
+That is, an EDHOC identifier and the corresponding OSCORE Sender/Recipient ID are both byte strings with the same value.

-In the following, {{oscore-to-edhoc-id}} defines a method for converting from OSCORE Sender/Recipient ID to EDHOC connection identifier.

-When running EDHOC through a certain EDHOC resource, the Client and Server MUST both use the conversion method defined in {{oscore-to-edhoc-id}} and MUST perform the additional message processing specified in {{oscore-edhoc-message-processing}}, if at least one of the following conditions hold.

-* The application profile associated with the EDHOC resource indicates that the server supports the EDHOC + OSCORE request defined in {{edhoc-in-oscore}}.

-* The application profile associated with the EDHOC resource indicates that the conversion method defined in {{oscore-to-edhoc-id}} is the one to use.

-Instead, if none of the above conditions hold, the Client and the Server can independently use any consistent conversion method, such as the one defined in {{oscore-to-edhoc-id}} or different ones defined in separate specifications.
-In particular, the Client and Server are not required to use the same conversion method.
-In fact, as per {{Section A.1 of I-D.ietf-lake-edhoc}}, it is sufficient that the two connection identifiers C_I and C_R exchanged during an EDHOC execution are different and not "equivalent", hence not convertible to the same OSCORE Sender/Recipient ID.

-Even in case none of the above conditions hold, it is RECOMMENDED for the Client and Server to use the conversion method defined in {{oscore-to-edhoc-id}}, since it ensures that an OSCORE Sender/Recipient ID is always converted to the EDHOC identifier with the smallest size among the two equivalent ones.

-## Conversion Method {#oscore-to-edhoc-id}

-The process defined in this section ensures that every OSCORE Sender/Recipient ID is converted to only one of the two corresponding, equivalent EDHOC connection identifiers, see {{Section A.1 of I-D.ietf-lake-edhoc}}.

-An OSCORE Sender/Recipient ID, OSCORE_ID, is converted to an EDHOC connection identifier, EDHOC_ID, as follows.

-* If OSCORE_ID is 0 bytes in size, it is converted to the empty byte string EDHOC_ID (0x40 in CBOR encoding).

-* If OSCORE_ID has a size in bytes different than 0, 1, 2, 3, 5 or 9, it is converted to a byte-valued EDHOC_ID, i.e., a CBOR byte string with value OSCORE_ID.

-   For example, the OSCORE_ID 0x001122334455 is converted to the byte-valued EDHOC_ID 0x001122334455 (0x46001122334455 in CBOR encoding).

-* If OSCORE_ID has a size in bytes equal to 1, 2, 3, 5 or 9 the following applies.

-   - If OSCORE_ID is a valid CBOR encoding for an integer value (i.e., it can be correctly decoded as a CBOR integer), then it is converted to a numeric EDHOC_ID having OSCORE_ID as its CBOR encoded form.

-      For example, the OSCORE_ID 0x01 is converted to the numeric EDHOC_ID 1 (0x01 in CBOR encoding), while the OSCORE_ID 0x2B is converted to the numeric EDHOC_ID -12 (0x2B in CBOR encoding).

-   - If OSCORE_ID is _not_ a valid CBOR encoding for an integer value (i.e., it _cannot_ be correctly decoded as a CBOR integer), then it is converted to a byte-valued EDHOC_ID having OSCORE_ID as its value.

-       For example, the OSCORE_ID 0xFF is converted to the byte-valued EDHOC_ID 0xFF (0x41FF in CBOR encoding).

-   Implementations can easily determine which case holds for a given OSCORE_ID with no need to try to actually CBOR-decode it, e.g., by using the approach in {{sec-cbor-numeric-check}}.

-When performing the conversions above, the two peers MUST always refer to Deterministically Encoded CBOR as specified in {{Section 4.2.1 of RFC8949}}, consistently with what is required by the EDHOC protocol {{I-D.ietf-lake-edhoc}}.
+Therefore, the conversion from an OSCORE Sender/Recipient ID to an EDHOC identifier is equally straightforward.
+In particular, at step 3 of {{server-processing}}, the value of 'kid' in the OSCORE Option of the EDHOC + OSCORE request is both the Server's Recipient ID (i.e., the Client's Sender ID) as well as the EDHOC Connection Identifier C_R of the Server.

 ## Additional Processing of EDHOC Messages {#oscore-edhoc-message-processing}

-This section specifies additional EDHOC message processing compared to what is specified in {{Section 5 of I-D.ietf-lake-edhoc}}.
+Compared to what is specified in {{Section 5 of I-D.ietf-lake-edhoc}}, the Client and Server MUST perform the additional message processing specified in the rest of this section.

 ### Initiator Processing of Message 1

 The Initiator selects C_I as follows.
+If the Initiator possibly performs multiple EDHOC executions concurrently, the following sequence of steps MUST be atomic.

 1. The Initiator initializes a set ID_SET as the empty set.

-2. The Initiator selects an available OSCORE Recipient ID, namely ID*, which is not included in ID_SET.
+2. The Initiator selects an available OSCORE Recipient ID, namely ID\*, which is not included in ID_SET.
 Consistently with the requirements in {{Section 3.3 of RFC8613}}, when selecting ID\*:

-    * The Initiator SHOULD select ID* only among the Recipient IDs which are currently not used in the sets of all its Recipient Contexts.

-    * The Initiator MUST NOT select a Recipient ID as ID* if this is currently used in a Recipient Context within a Security Context where the ID Context has zero-length.
+    * The Initiator MUST NOT select a Recipient ID as ID\* if this is currently used in a Recipient Context within a Security Context where the ID Context has zero-length.

-3. The Initiator converts ID* to the EDHOC connection identifier C_I, as per {{oscore-to-edhoc-id}}.
+    * The Initiator SHOULD select ID\* only among the Recipient IDs which are currently not used in the sets of all its Recipient Contexts.

-4. If the resulting C_I is already used, the Initiator adds ID* to ID_SET and moves back to step 2.
-Otherwise, it uses C_I as its EDHOC connection identifier.
+3. If ID\* is already used as EDHOC Connection Identifier C_I, the Initiator adds ID\* to ID_SET and moves back to step 2.
+Otherwise, it moves to step 4.

-### Responder Processing of Message 1

-The Responder MUST discontinue the protocol and reply with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}, if C_I is a CBOR byte string and it has as value a valid CBOR encoding of an integer value (e.g., C_I is CBOR encoded as 0x4100).

-In fact, this would mean that the Initiator has not followed the conversion rule in {{oscore-to-edhoc-id}} when converting its (to be) OSCORE Recipient ID to C_I.
+4. The Initiator sets ID\* as a "not available" OSCORE Recipient ID, and uses it as its EDHOC connection identifier C_I.

 ### Responder Processing of Message 2

 The Responder selects C_R as follows.
+If the Responder possibly performs multiple EDHOC executions concurrently, the following sequence of steps MUST be atomic.

 1. The Responder initializes a set ID_SET as the empty set.

-2. The Responder selects an available OSCORE Recipient ID, ID*, which is not included in ID_SET.
+2. The Responder selects an available OSCORE Recipient ID, namely ID\*, which is not included in ID_SET.
 Consistently with the requirements in {{Section 3.3 of RFC8613}}, when selecting ID\*:

-    * The Responder SHOULD select ID* only among the Recipient IDs which are currently not used in the sets of all its Recipient Contexts.

-    * The Responder MUST NOT select a Recipient ID as ID* if this is currently used in a Recipient Context within a Security Context where the ID Context has zero-length.
+    * The Responder MUST NOT select a Recipient ID as ID\* if this is currently used in a Recipient Context within a Security Context where the ID Context has zero-length.

-3. The Responder converts ID* to the EDHOC connection identifier C_R, as per {{oscore-to-edhoc-id}}.
+    * The Responder SHOULD select ID\* only among the Recipient IDs which are currently not used in the sets of all its Recipient Contexts.

+3. If ID\* is already used as EDHOC Connection Identifier C_R, the Responder adds ID\* to ID_SET and moves back to step 2.
+Otherwise, it moves to step 5.

-4. If the resulting C_R is already used or it is equal byte-by-byte to the C_I specified in EDHOC message_1, the Initiator adds ID* to ID_SET and moves back to step 2.
-Otherwise, it uses C_R as its EDHOC connection identifier.
+4. If ID\* is equal to the EDHOC Connection Identifier C_I specified in EDHOC message_1 (i.e., after its decoding as per {{Section 3.3 of I-D.ietf-lake-edhoc}}), then the Responder adds ID\* to ID_SET and moves back to step 2.
+Otherwise, it moves to step 5.

+5. The Responder sets ID\* as a "not available" OSCORE Recipient ID, and uses it as its EDHOC connection identifier C_R.

 ### Initiator Processing of Message 2

-If any of the following conditions holds, the Initiator MUST discontinue the protocol and reply with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}.
+If the following condition holds, the Initiator MUST discontinue the protocol and reply with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}.

-* C_R is equal byte-by-byte to the C_I that was specified in EDHOC message_1.
+* The EDHOC Connection Identifier C_I is equal to the EDHOC Connection Identifier C_R specified in EDHOC message_2 (i.e., after its decoding as per {{Section 3.3 of I-D.ietf-lake-edhoc}}).

-* C_R is a CBOR byte string and it has as value a valid CBOR encoding of an integer value (e.g., C_R is CBOR encoded as 0x4100).

-   In fact, this would mean that the Responder has not followed the conversion rule in {{oscore-to-edhoc-id}} when converting its (to be) OSCORE Recipient ID to C_R.
+\[

+This might be more appropriate in {{Section 5.3.3 of I-D.ietf-lake-edhoc}}.

+\]

 # Extension and Consistency of Application Profiles # {#app-statements}